-The carrying amounts of goodwill allocated to the Information & Communication Technology Business Division as of March 31, 2017 and to the Information & Telecommunication Systems segment as of March 31, 2016 were ¥191,251 million and ¥207,293 million, respectively.

-The recoverable amount used for the impairment test of goodwill of the Information & Communication Technology Business Division for the year ended March 31, 2017 was calculated based on the value in use.
+As of March 31, 2018 and 2017, the group of CGUs with a significant proportion of goodwill allocated was the System & Service Business Division, which belongs to the Information & Telecommunication Systems segment, and the carrying amounts of goodwill allocated to the System & Service Business Division were ¥184,530 million and ¥191,251 million, respectively.
+From the beginning of the year ended March 31 2018, the System & Service Business Division changed its name from the Information & Communication Technology Business Division.
+The recoverable amount used for the impairment test of goodwill of the System & Service Business Division for the years ended March 31, 2018 and 2017 was calculated based on the value in use.
 The value in use was calculated by the estimated future cash flows based on the business plans approved by the management, discounted at the discount rate which was derived from the weighted average cost of capital.
 The business plan reflected past experience based on external information.
-For the year ended March 31, 2017, cash flows were projected over three years, the discount rates used was 7.61% (before tax), and the growth rate used was 1.0%.
+For the years ended March 31, 2018 and 2017, cash flows were projected over three years, the discount rates(before tax) used were 6.90% and 7.61%, respectively, and the growth rate used was 1.0% for both years.